-- Registers and diffusers shall be plaque-type diffusers and louvered return grills with no -hinge-type, constructed of aluminum, with factory-baked enamel finish of a color selected by the Architect.
-Chilled beam applications will require hinged-type diffusers for access and maintenance. - Factory-insulated backs on all ceiling diffusers shall be installed at all ducted return applications. - All diffusers shall be rated for a noise criterion index (NC) of twenty-five or less.
-Perforated diffusers or return grilles in office spaces are prohibited. - Spin-in butterfly dampers with two (2) inches handle standoff located at main trunk upstream of flexible duct connection to diffuser shall be provided.
-Scoops are prohibited. - All rectangular sheet metal ductwork shall have opposed blade-type balancing dampers. - 3.
+- units, duct heaters, air flow stations, air cleaning apparatus and air valves shall be installed in accessible locations following manufacturers clearance recommendations. - 28.
+Duct mounted air handling apparatuses shall not be installed higher than twelve feet from the finished floor. - 29.
+Terminal units shall have foil-faced or elastomeric insulation.
+Exposed fibers or rough coating is not permitted. - Registers and diffusers shall be plaque type diffusers and louvered return grills with no hinge type, constructed of aluminum, with factory baked enamel finish of a color selected by the Architect.
+Chilled beam applications will require hinged type diffusers for access and maintenance. - Factory insulated backs on all ceiling diffusers shall be installed at all ducted return applications. - All diffusers shall be rated for a noise criterion index (NO) of twenty five or less.
+Perforated diffusers or return grilles in office spaces are prohibited. - 2.
+Spin-in butterfly dampers with two (2) inches handle standoff located at main trunk upstream of flexible duet connection to diffuser shall be provided.
+Scoops are prohibited. - All rectangular sheet metal ductwork shall have opposed blade type balancing dampers. - 3.
 All outside air dampers shall be constructed of aluminum with a clear anodized frame to a minimum of 0.7 mil deep.
 Blade seals shall be extruded silicone, secured in an integral slot within the aluminum blade extrusions and shall be mechanically fastened to prevent shrinkage and movement over the life of the damper.
 Aluminum end caps shall be press fitted to blade ends in order to seal hollow interior and reduce air leakage rates.
 End caps shall be clear anodized.
 Adhesive or clip-on type blade seals will not be approved.
-Linkage hardware shall
+Linkage hardware shall be aluminum and stainless steel, installed in the frame side, out of airstream, and accessible after installation.
+Linkage hardware shall be complete with stainless steel

-- be aluminum and stainless steel, installed in the frame side, out of airstream, and accessible after installation.
-Linkage hardware shall be complete with stainless steel cup-point trunnion screws to prevent linkage slippage.
+- cup point trunnion screws to prevent linkage slippage.
 Bearings shall be a dual bearing system composed of a Celcon inner bearing rotating within a polycarbonate outer bearing inserted in the frame.
 Dampers shall be custom made to required size, with blade stops not exceeding 1 1/4" (31.7 mm) in height.
-Dampers shall be opposed blade or parallel blade action, as indicated on the plans. - All outdoor mounted actuators shall have weather-tight enclosures. - 5.
-Uninsulated, flexible ductwork is prohibited.
-Flexible duct length from branch to diffuser shall be less than ten feet, supported so that no kinking of ductwork occurs. - All ductwork other than flexible ductwork shall be galvanized sheet metal construction.
-CN23-7: Rigid duct board insulation used in place of insulated sheet metal ductwork is prohibited. - 7.
-All fume hood ductwork shall be of 316 stainless steel construction, with seamless, welded, liquid-tight joints ground smooth with no internal projections. - 8.
-Turning vanes shall be installed in all tees and mitered ninety degree elbows for all supply and return ductwork.
+Dampers shall be opposed blade or parallel blade action, as indicated on the plans. - All outdoor mounted actuators shall have weather tight enclosures: - Uninsulated, flexible ductwork is prohibited.
+Flexible duct length from branch to diffuser shall be less than ten feet, supported so that no kinking of ductwork occurs. - All duetwork other than flexible duetwork shall be galvanized sheet metal construction.
+ON23-7: Rigid duet board insulation used in place of insulated sheet metal duetwork is prohibited. - 7.
+All fume hood duetwork shall be of 316 stainless steel construction, with scamless, welded, liquid tight joints ground smooth with no internal projections. - 8.
+Turning vanes shall be installed in all tees and mitered ninety degree clows for all supply and return ductwork.
 Ductwork shall have access doors for cleaning. - All outside air ductwork shall be externally insulated.
-CN23-8: Rigid duct board insulation over sheet metal shall be used in all mechanical rooms.
+ON23-8: Rigid duct board insulation over sheet metal shall be used in all mechanical rooms.
 Duct wrap insulation in exposed areas is prohibited.
-Duct wrap insulation shall be installed according to industry best practices. - Glass fabric tape and mastic shall be used for all insulation joints.
-All other types of tape are prohibited. - Interior-lined ductwork is prohibited. - 10.
-Duct access doors shall have double-wall insulated construction.
-Access doors in outside air ducts shall be provided.
-Size of access doors shall be the largest commercially available size to fit the duct section.
+Duct wrap insulation shall be installed according to industry best bractices. - Glass fabric tape and mastic shall be used for all insulation joints.
+All other types of tape are prohibited. - Interior lined ductwork is prohibited. - 10.
+Duet access doors shall have double wall insulated construction.
+Access doors in outside air duets shall be provided.
+Size of access doors shall be the largest commercially available size to fit the duet section.